 1. Quality of the project (threshold = 18 points) max. points 30 1.1 To what extent does the innovation content of the project exceed the state of the art, existing products, services, processes or existing knowledge?
-10 1.2 Have the project goals been clearly defined and can they be realistically achieved?
-Are the approaches suitable for achieving the goals of the individual work packages?
+5 1.2 Have the project goals been clearly defined and can they be realistically achieved?
+To what extent do the envisaged approaches (or the complexity of the problem, respectively) justify carrying out an exploratory project?
 Have the risks in the work packages been adequately addressed and corresponding measures provided?
-5 1.3 Quality of planning: Is the structure of the work packages and the associated division of work adequate for the goals of the project?
-Is the overall planning adequate for achieving the project goals?
-5 1.4 If the content of the project and the research results affect people: To what extent have gender-specific topics been taken into account in the planning process?
-Quality of the analysis of the gender-specific topics Consideration in the methodological approach of the project (more information can be found here) Projects in which content and focus have no gender relevance according to this analysis will score full points in this subcategory.
-5 1.5 To what extent does the project take into account sustainability goals (ecological, social, economic), in particular in terms of climate neutrality?
+5 1.3 Quality of planning: Is the structure of the work packages and the associated division of work adequate for the goals of the project?Are the time schedule and the planning of resources and costs adequate for achieving the project goals?
+10 1.4 If the content of the project and the research results affect people: To what extent have gender-specific topics been taken into account in the planning process Quality of the analysis of the gender-specific topics Consideration in the methodological approach of the project (more information can be found here) Projects in which content and focus have no gender relevance according to this analysis will score full points in this subcategory.
+5

+1. Quality of the project (threshold = 18 points) max. points 30 1.5 To what extent does the project take into account sustainability goals (ecological, social, economic), in particular in terms of climate neutrality?
 How is sustainability, in particular climate neutrality, taken into account in the planning and implementation of the project and is the methodological approach chosen adequate? (more information can be found here) 5